 At one time the complex was as large and grand as any in India or Sri Lanka.
 The grandeur was mostly lost in the 17th century at the hands of the colonial Portuguese, who razed structures, dumped some into the sea, destroyed objects, and smashed ornamentation.
 To salvage what they could, priests and devotees of the temple scrambled to bury their sacred objects, event taking advantage of the sea themselves rather than seeing them crushed in the raid.

 The original temple is claimed by some to have been the greatest building of its age, for both its architecture and its ornamentation.
 It combined key features to form a typically southern Indian plan, such as a thousand-pillared hall (similar to the famous “Aayiram Kaal Mandapam” in Madurai, India) and raised platform (or “jagati”) configuration, features that had been destroyed.
+It was said that its gopuram (gateway tower) was visible to sailors approaching Sri Lanka from the sea.

 Know Before You Go